nicojourdain/nicojourdain.github.io/students_dir/students_nemo4_occigen.md

 ./compile_ALL.sh
 ```

 The following steps rely on a preprocessing namelist.
-You can either use an existing one adapt one of the provided ones:
+You can either use an existing one or create a new one:
 ```bash
 vi namelist_${CONFIG}
 ln -s -v namelist_${CONFIG} namelist_pre